AzadCloudDevOps/node-todo-cicd/README.md

 ### Continuous Deployment
 #### Using Dockerfile
 * Login into Jenkins with credentials say username and password
-* Create a new item of freestyle project
+* Click on new item of freestyle project
-* Set description for your project.
+* Set description for the project.
-* Add GitHub repo Url in GitHub project.
+* Add GitHub repository Url in GitHub project.
 * Add Git in Source code management.
-* Set credentials with SSH username and private key(paste here id_rsa)
+* Set credentials with SSH username and private key.
 * Add Build triggers say **GitHub hook trigger for GITScm** for webhook automation.
 * Add Build Steps
  ```bash